Survey definition: Meaning, types & research methods

 Online versus traditional survey methods

 Online surveys dominate modern data collection.
-As noted in Pew Research Center's 2024 digital trends report, online surveys now account for over 80% of data collection in business and research, up from 70% pre-pandemic.
-Digital platforms offer speed, scalability, and automated analysis.
+According to Qualtrics 2025 survey modes report, online surveys now account for over 80% of data collection in business and research, up from 70% pre-pandemic.
+Digital platforms offer speed, scalability, and automated analysis at minimal cost.

 How biases affect survey results